 86OF has launched a revamped website.
 What they’ve done is basically putting up a company website proper.
-The original website was a navigational nightmare, truly, with disorganized bits of information everywhere.
-On the other hand, the current one showcases the company business but is not aimed at consumers, and i wonder what’s the point.
+The current website at www.86of.com showcases the company business and is not aimed at end consumers who want to do parcel forwarding.
+I wonder what’s the point.

-More importantly, the new website reveals that they have opened up, or are in the process of opening up 5 other branches around the island – Woodlands (in operation), Clementi (in operation), Hougang (in the Chinese version of website it is said to be Kovan), Tampinee and Boonlay (*facepalm* they are still not bothered about using proper English for their website and don’t even care if the names are spelt wrongly).
+The new website reveals that they have opened up 5 other branches around the island – Woodlands, Clementi, Hougang (in the Chinese version of website it is said to be Kovan), Tampinee and Boonlay (*facepalm* they are still not bothered about using proper English for their website and don’t even care if the names are spelt wrongly).

 Anyway, what’s most important for us consumers is that we can ship our Taobao goods at rock bottom prices, and i will continue using 86OF until they fail me.
-Here are the sign up links for the various self-collection points – Ang Mo Kio, Clementi and Woodlands.
+If you’re new to 86OF (do read my reviews on them), here are the sign up links for the various self-collection points – Ang Mo Kio, Clementi, Woodlands, Hougang and Tampines.

 Owing to Ming’s comments about having to decipher 86OF’s website, I felt I could help some readers out there who may be confused 86OF’s workflow and website.
 As of now, 86OF’s website is still a mix of English and Chinese, and the terminology they have adopted can be incomprehensible to even novice users of ezbuy.